energywebfoundation/origin/docs/trade/exchange-core.md

 [source](https://github.com/energywebfoundation/origin/blob/6e510dca5f934b6b17ea5a43304d444c3499b62f/packages/trade/exchange-core/src/MatchingEngine.ts#L319)

 ### 4. Handle Trade Scenario
-Adding orders can result in the creation of a trade if the order matches with another one on the exchange. //ADD IN WHAT HAPPENS IF TRADE
+Adding orders can result in the creation of a trade if the order matches with another one on the exchange.
+The bid and the ask's volumes are updated accordng to what amount was filled by the trade.

 ```
     private generateTrades(